Financial assistance programs in Maine.

 Low Income Refrigerator Replacement

-The program will replace old, inefficient refrigerators and it will provide for the installation of energy efficient lighting in the homes of qualified lower income families.
-(207) 626-4600
+The program will replace old, inefficient refrigerators.
+There may be information on other free appliance programs too.
+The benefit will also provide for the installation of energy efficient lighting in the homes of qualified lower income families.
+Dial (207) 626-4600.
+Or find free appliances for low-income households

 The Maine Public Utilities Commission continues to remind residents about the Lifeline telephone program, which can save customers up to $13.50 on their monthly phone bills, including wireless.
 In addition, the Link-up Assistance program will pays for 50 percent or up to $30 for the cost of phone installation.

 Thousands of families and individuals get help every year from food banks in Maine.
-Get free food, non-financial aid, and other support.
-Read more.
+Get free food, non-financial aid, Meals on Wheels, and other support.
+Both free groceries and meals may be offered statewide.
+Read more on free food banks in Maine.

 Maine Legal Aid and Representation